Problems can crop up at any stage of selling your home, particularly if you are in a chain.

 - a court has ordered you to give the property to your husband, wife or partner after divorce or separation.

-Northern Ireland Co-ownership Housing Association (NICHA) runs a scheme that allows people to buy a share in a property.
-NICHA buys the rest of the share in this property and the buyer rents this share from NICHA.
+Co-Ownership Housing runs a scheme that allows people to buy a share in a property.
+Co-Ownership buys the remaining shares on the property and charges the homeowner a rent for these shares.